sogno-platform/pyvolt/README.md

 # State Estimation Algorithm
-The algorithm is implemented in Python and derived from Marco Pau's Matlab version.
+The algorithm is implemented in Python and derived from Marco Pau's Matlab wonderful version.